jumphoto/ResturantMenu/README.md

 Installation

-To run the project locally, clone the repository and install the necessary dependencies
+To run the project locally, clone the repository and install the necessary dependencies Angular CLI: 15.2.1
+Node: 16.14.0

+Run:
+ng v
+node -v

+nmp i
+ng build
+ng serve

-Once open the instructions will be visible on the intructions.html file
+Once open the instructions will be visible on the instructions.html file

 TypeScript 56.0%
 HTML 22.2%